-- 12. Examples of issues that customers may complain about include: - Failure to deliver a service within expected or reasonable timescales, including failure to respond to an initial request for service. - Unsatisfactory quality of service. - Failure to answer reasonable questions or giving misleading or unsuitable advice. - Unacceptable behaviour of a member of staff or other party acting on behalf of Inquilab (whichmay include discourtesy, disrespect or dismissiveness). - Failure to follow Inquilab's policies, rules or procedures or legislation. - Failure to consider all available relevant information in coming to a decision. - Bias, prejudice or unfair acts that result in discrimination on the grounds of protected characteristics defined in the Equality Act 2010. - Inappropriate use of personal information.
+- 12. Examples of issues that customers may complain about include: - Failure to deliver a service within expected or reasonable timescales, including failure to respond to an initial request for service. - Failure to answer reasonable questions or giving misleading or unsuitable advice. - Unacceptable behaviour of a member of staff or other party acting on behalf of Karibu (which may include discourtesy, disrespect or dismissiveness). - Failure to follow Karibu's policies, rules or procedures or legislation. - Failure to consider all available relevant information in coming to a decision. - Bias, prejudice or unfair acts that result in discrimination on the grounds of protected characteristics defined in the Equality Act 2010. - Inappropriate use of personal information.